zeroDivZero/notes-swift/notes/Combine/3_operator.md

 # OPERATOR

-Describes behavior for chaging values.
+Describes behavior for changing values.
 Acts like subscriber and publisher.
 Chainable, for processing, reacting to, and transforming data.

 Adopts both `Publisher` and `Subscriber`.
 Subscribes to a `Publisher` (*upstream*).
 Sends result to a `Subscriber` (*downstream*).